70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 Travel Sewing Kit

 Another lifesaver.
-Now, I never sew.
-Never, except while traveling. 😀 Not sure why, but somehow it always happens that buttons fall off or a hole appears in an otherwise usable T-shirt.
+Not sure why, but somehow it always happens on travels that a button falls off or a hole appears in an otherwise perfectly fine T-shirt.
 Or underwear, oops.

 We’re not going anywhere without these!
 Either you need it to find something in your luggage and don’t want to wake up everyone around you or you are scanning your surroundings at night to find a perfect place to dig a hole and do your thing (Yes, it has happened.
 Numerous times.
 It’s called vanlife.)